 Pursuant to European legal requirements effective from 2014 (Regulation [EU] No 575/2013 of the European Parliament and of the Council [CRR]; and Directive 2013/36/EU of the European Parliament and of the Council [CRD IV]), the competent or designated authorities of all Member States may require the financial sector or one or more of its subsets to create a systemic risk buffer in addition to the minimal capital requirement as part of the so-called combined buffer requirement.
-This requirement may be introduced if it contributes to the prevention or mitigation of non-cyclical systemic risks or if it boosts the financial intermediary system's resilience.
+This requirement may be introduced if it is warranted by the need to prevent or mitigate non-cyclical systemic risks or to boost the financial intermediary system's resilience.
 In Hungary, in accordance with the provisions in Act CXXXIX of 2013 on the Magyar Nemzeti Bank (hereinafter: MNB Act) and with Act CCXXXVII of 2013 on Credit Institutions and Financial Enterprises (hereinafter: Credit Institutions Act), the institution authorised to set a systemic risk buffer requirement is the Magyar Nemzeti Bank (hereinafter: MNB), which is endowed with macroprudential tools.